Are you scared about having twins? Here’s one mom’s honest post about hearing the news of having twins and how to overcome the fear.

 I watched the monitor as my doctor performed the sonogram.
 “Well, I have good news…” she began, “…and even better news.”
 Right away, I saw the two blobs on the screen.
-I knew before she even uttered the T-word that I was carrying two babies.
+I knew before she even uttered the T-word that I was carrying twins.

-My husband, on the other hand, was ecstatic.
+My husband, on the other hand, was ecstatic during the ultrasound.
 Even when I was pregnant with my older child, he had already been hoping for twins.
 “Why?!”
 I asked him.
 “Twins mean double the work, double the costs, and double the trouble.”

-I had two newborns who didn’t sleep through the night.
+I would have two newborns who wouldn’t sleep through the night.
 Two toddlers with separation anxiety, bath time fears, determined defiance, and tantrums.

 And did I mention that I already had a toddler?
-I would’ve been more okay if my first pregnancy resulted in twins—we could’ve been done in one swipe.
+I would’ve been more okay if my first pregnancy resulted in twins.
 But nope, we got twins while raising a toddler as well.

 Carrying twins had its own set of risks to myself and the babies.
-As a twin mom, I automatically had a high-risk pregnancy for carrying multiples.
+As a twin mom, I automatically had a high-risk pregnancy for carrying fraternal twins.
 I…

 - Needed to check in with my doctor more often.

-- Was more likely to develop complications like preeclampsia and gestational diabetes.
+- Was more likely to develop symptoms and complications like preeclampsia and gestational diabetes.

 - Felt more fatigued.
 I already felt a difference at seven weeks pregnant with twins compared to seven weeks with my first.

-- Worried that the babies were at higher risk for being born prematurely, bringing more complications.
+- Was worrying that the babies were at higher risk for being born prematurely, bringing more complications.